 Bookclubbers without boundaries in Nelson, New Zealand

 Sofia, a young anthropologist, spends much of her life trying to solve the mystery of her mother’s unexplainable illness.
+A trip to Southern Spain to see a specialist allows her to consider her own desires and plans for the future.

 ➤ “Hot Milk has that kind of pleasantness about it that makes it neither beautiful enough to be outstanding, nor horrible enough to be outstanding.
 Interesting plot, nicely written, easy to read.
 Pleasant.